Good Passwords Are Hard To Find

 The best passwords are easy to remember, hard to break, and changed regularly.
 This can be a problem; if a password is too difficult to remember – meaning it meets complexity requirements and is long enough to withstand attempts to crack it – it will likely wind up on a note in your desk drawer or taped to your monitor.

 Arguably, the best advice comes from someone that understands how passwords are cracked; both are explained here.
 Once you have a password, you can check how strong it is: this one works through your browser so you don't need to upload your sensitive information anywhere.
 If it's good, use it and remember to change it (it's not as bad as it sounds).

 We hear about high-profile breaches; if you are affected by one of these, the parties responsible for keeping your information safe will eventually contact you and let you know what you can do about it.

 But it has been reported that nearly a Billion compromised email accounts are published online.
 If you wonder whether yours is among them, head to ';--have i been pwned? and enter an email address.
 If you find yours, change your password for every account that uses that email address or password.
-You can also check whether one of your passwords has been compromised and sign up for notifications in the event a future breach or 'sensitive' data dump exposes your information.
+You can also check whether one of your passwords has been compromised and sign up for notifications in the event of a future breach or 'sensitive' data dump exposes your information.

 Why It Matters

 The average person has about 25 online accounts and most people recycle their passwords.
 If you are among them, a single breach could affect all accounts using a common email address/username or password.
 It doesn't matter how strong a password happens to be; if it's already online you can never use it safely.